Jiang Qing: Comparisons

-The 2013 trial of Bo Xilai was regarded as the most dramatic courtroom event in China since Jiang Qing's trial in 1980.
-Bo's wife, Gu Kailai, was frequently likened to Jiang Qing due to the nature of her crimes.
+The 2013 trial of Bo Xilai was regarded as the most dramatic courtroom event in China since Jiang's trial in 1980.
+Bo's wife, Gu Kailai, was frequently likened to Jiang due to the nature of her crimes.
 In 2024, Yomiuri Shimbun reported on Peng Liyuan's influence over key personnel decisions within the CCP.
 The report highlighted her backing of Dong Jun's appointment as Minister of Defence and Li Ganjie's selection as head of the CCP Organisation Department.
 Dong and Li were both from Shandong, where Peng was born.
-The report drew parallels between Xi Jinping's leadership in his later years and Mao Zedong's, likening Peng to Jiang Qing.
+The report drew parallels between Bo Xilai's leadership in his later years and Mao's, likening Peng to Jiang.

 Memorials

-Jiang Qing's grave remained undisclosed to the public until early 2009.
+Jiang's grave remained undisclosed to the public until early 2009.
 Each year during the Tomb-Sweeping Festival, flower baskets are placed at Jiang's tomb.
-In 2015, leftist activists attempting to pay their respects faced resistance from dozens of security guards, with several taken to Pingguoyuan Police Station for questioning.
-Frustrated Maoist supporters questioned why publicly honouring Chiang Kai-shek was permitted while commemorating Jiang Qing was not, asking if the Republic of China had somehow reclaimed the mainland.
+In 2015, leftist activists attempting to pay their respects faced resistance from dozens of security guards, with several taken to Pingguoyuan Police Station for interrogation.
+Frustrated Maoist supporters questioned why publicly honouring Chiang Kai-shek was permitted while commemorating Jiang was not, asking if the Republic of China had somehow reclaimed the mainland.
 Since 2018, such commemorations have proceeded without police interference.
 On 14 May 2021, leftist activists held a panel discussion on "the Role of Li Jin in the History of the Party", which Li Na reportedly attended.
-Since 2021, as large numbers of visitors continued to honour Jiang Qing, international media noted that authorities allowed leftist groups to commemorate her while prohibiting public mourning for Zhao Ziyang.
+Since 2021, as large numbers of visitors continued to honour Jiang, international media noted that authorities allowed leftist groups to commemorate her while prohibiting public mourning for Zhao Ziyang.
 Following this, the authorities banned public mourning for her at her gravesite, with surveillance cameras and security guards constantly monitoring the situation.